 Describe the basic premise, provide a 100-250 word description of the first issue’s plot, and a brief description of future developments.
 A series can have continuing plot threads, rewarding loyal readers/customers, but each installment should be welcoming for new readers.

 - Please submit stories as Microsoft Word Documents.
 Save submissions as rtf or doc files.
-Example (story.doc or story.rtf) If your story file is docx, we may have problems opening it.
+Example (story.doc or story.rtf) Occasionally we run into problems with docx format.

 - Settings – Normal – Font New Times Roman – size 12.
 Single space everything.